National Symbols of Curaçao

 Domain(TLD) .cw

-Ethnicity Curaçao, Dutch, Dominican, Colombian, Haitian, Surinamese, Venezuelan, & Aruban
+Ethnicity Curaçao, Dutch, Dominican, Colombian, Haitian, Surinamese, Venezuelan, and Aruban

 Head of government Prime Minister